 Performers: Lauren Runions, Jamee Valens, Oriah Wiersma, Nyda Kwasowsky, Maurícia Barreira Neves, Joana Castro, Ashes Perez, Emily Law, Kiera Boult; Synchronized Swimmers: Olympium Synchro Club and Cosette Le Blanc; Hydrotherapy performed by: Alison Creba; Watersuit and head cap: compliments of In Sync; Performance artist: Tess Martens; Swimsuit design & performance consultant: Caroline St. Laurent; Artist assistant: Elizabeth Sullivan; Acupuncturist: Laura Kaufer; Assistant I: Layne Hinton; Assistant II: Lucia Stevens; Costume Design: Lee Dekel; Costumes: 100% Silk; University of Toronto Lassonde Institute of Mining; Minister of Energy, Mines and Resources.

-Tanya Busse (born in Moncton, NB, Canada; lives in Tromsø, Norway) and Emilija Škarnulytė (born in Vilinus, Lithuania; lives in Tromsø, Norway) are New Mineral Collective (NMC), a platform that looks at contemporary landscape politics to better understand the nature and extent of human interaction with the Earth’s surface.
-As an organism, NMC infiltrates the extractive industry with alternative forces such as desire, body mining, and acts of counter prospecting.
+New Mineral Collective is an artist duo formed by Tanya Busse (born in 1982, Moncton, Canada; lives in Tromsø, Norway) and Emilija Škarnulytė (born in 1987, Vilnius, Lithuania; lives in Tromsø, Norway).
+Their work looks at contemporary landscape politics to better understand the nature and extent of human interaction with the earth’s surface.
+As an organism, NMC infiltrates the extractive industry with alternative forces such as desire, body mining and acts of counter-prospecting.

 259 Lake Shore Blvd East